Understanding SMED: Streamlining Your Processes

 Creating cross-functional teams fosters collaboration and utilizes diverse perspectives to enhance continuous improvement initiatives.
 Leadership commitment is critical to sustaining improvement efforts; when leaders leave, initiatives can falter.

-A continuous improvement culture thrives when employees feel empowered to take initiative and suggest enhancements.
-Building a strong culture of continuously improving helps organizations achieve sustained operational excellence and competitive advantage.
+A continuous improvement culture thrives when employees feel empowered to take the initiative and suggest enhancements.
+Building a strong culture of constant improvement helps organizations achieve sustained operational excellence and a competitive advantage.

 Summary